resistics/resistics/docs/source/formats/timeseries.rst

 Writing
 ~~~~~~~

-Writing out of timeseries is supported in resistics in the following formats:
+Writing out of timeseries is supported in resistics in for :doc:`ASCII <timeseries/ascii-timeseries>` and :doc:`internal <timeseries/internal-binary-format>` formats.

-- :doc:`ASCII <timeseries/ascii-timeseries>`
-- :doc:`resistics internal binary format <timeseries/internal-binary-format>`

 The reason for supporting an internal binary format is two-fold.
 Firstly, it is based on numpy save, which allows easy reading and portability outside of the resistics environment as long as there is access to Python and numpy.
 Secondly, the headers are all in ASCII format, which makes it easier to read the various recording metadata in comparison to binary formatted header information.